Scheme of Assessment

 For taught postgraduate students studying in 2020 the University put in place:

-- A Safety Net Policy which ensured that a student’s credit weighted average for period affected by Covid-19 would not be negatively affected by the disruption caused;
+- A Safety Net Policy which ensured that a student’s credit weighted average for the period affected by Covid-19 would not be negatively affected by the disruption caused;

 - Temporary revisions to the scheme of assessment for merit and distinction classifications where a student’s project or dissertation was affected by the disruption caused.
 These are set out in the exceptional variation to Senate Regulation 6 from March 2020.

-The Education Safeguard 2021 included measures that were available to the University in the event that there is evidence that overall student outcomes at cohort level were negatively impacted when compared with previous academic years.
+The Education Safeguard 2021 for undergraduate students included measures that were available to the University in the event that there is evidence that overall student outcomes at cohort level were negatively impacted when compared with previous academic years.
 The Education Safeguard allowed the University Board of Examiners to take further action in these circumstances by either:

-Reducing the credit weighted average threshold required for a degree under the preponderance element of the scheme of assessment by a maximum of 1%.
+b) Reducing the credit weighted average threshold required for a degree under the preponderance element of the scheme of assessment by a maximum of 1%.

 The University Board of Examiners applied Safeguard measures to a small number of schools on the basis of the outcomes available in July 2021.
 Confirmation of where the Safeguard was applied can be provided upon request via email@example.com.